AuDigitalHealth/lingo/docs/design/testing-and-scanning.md

 Unit tests cover small parts of the application, mostly helper functions and functions that transform data from one format to another.
-These are fast, and automatically run as part of the Snomio build process.
+These are fast, and automatically run as part of the Lingo build process.

 ### E2E Tests

-e2e tests are run using Cypress against the DEV environment of Snomio.
-The e2e tests simulate a user logging into the system, and performing the base actions of Snomio, including
+e2e tests are run using Cypress against the DEV environment of Lingo.
+The e2e tests simulate a user logging into the system, and performing the base actions of Lingo, including

 - creating tickets,
 - managing tickets,